clewisdavis/CSS-for-JS/css-for-js-notes.md

 ### Hyphenation

-- `overflow-wrap: break-word` splits long words across multiple lines without any visual indecation.
+- `overflow-wrap: break-word` splits long words across multiple lines without any visual indication.
 - In print media, we would add a hyphen
 - A hyphen is a dash character used to join two segments of the same word
 - Adding hyphens is not part of the text-placement algorightm, but we can add it in with teh hyphens property.